MicrosoftDocs/VBA-Docs/api/Publisher.Table.Columns.md

 ## Example

 This example enters a bold number into each cell in the specified table.
-This example assumes the specified shape is a table and not another type of shape.
+This example assumes that the specified shape is a table and not another type of shape.

 ```vb
 Sub CountCellsByColumn()